delanoyoder/TilingWindows/README.md

 ### Problems to note

-The program can only handle one screen at a time and it does not take into account wether it is outside of its parent viewport when resizing.
+The program can only handle one screen at a time and when resizing it does not take into account wether the resized viewport is outside of its parent viewport.

 ## Authors